Linux cut Command: Syntax, Options, Examples

 Introduction

-The cut command is a command-line utility that allows you to cut out sections of a specified file or piped data and print the result to standard output.
-The command cuts parts of a line by field, delimiter, byte position, and character.
+The cut command is a command-line utility that extracts specific sections of a specified file or piped data and prints the result to standard output.
+The command cuts parts of a line based on fields, delimiters, byte positions, and character positions.

 In this tutorial, you will learn what the cut command is and how to use it.